Building a Garden Pond – DIY or Not?

 To avoid being disappointed with the size of your garden pond, keep in mind during the planning process that the area where the pond will be installed tends to look much bigger until the pond is actually put in.
 To get a real feel for the size, check out other ponds.

-While an average garden pond is usually approximately ten feet by fifteen feet, you can choose any size and shape you desire.
-The larger the pond is, the easier it is to maintain, but you’ll spend more money on construction materials.
+While an average garden pond is usually approximately ten feet by fifteen feet, you can choose any size and shape you desire -- within the limits of your property, of course.
+The larger the pond, the easier it is to maintain, but you’ll spend more on construction materials.
 If you’re considering putting fish in the pond, this will also affect the size you’ll need.

 What about fish?

 Goldfish and koi are common types of fish that live in garden ponds.
 If you plan on having either of them, be aware that they require certain dimensions.
-If you want to put in koi, make sure there are at least one thousand gallons of water.
-Goldfish can survive in a much smaller pond.
+If you want to put in koi, make sure there are at least one thousand gallons of water (about 250 gallons per koi).
+Goldfish can survive in a much smaller pond, with approximately 20 gallons per fish.

 Climate is also a consideration.
 If you live in a city with cold winters like Denver, for example, you will have to house the koi indoors during the coldest months.
 Goldfish can stay in the pond during the winter, but the pond will have to be deep enough to leave at least a foot of water below the frozen zone.
 A landscape designer who has worked with fish ponds can help you determine what you need to accommodate your fish.